 external dependencies.
 For example:

 user-message: !
 'Warning: Some packages were found to be incompatible with the resolver and have been left commented out in the packages section.
 Warning: Specified resolver could not satisfy all dependencies.
 Some external packages have been added as dependencies.
-You can suppress this message by removing it from stack.yaml '
+You can omit this message by removing it from stack.yaml '

 This messages is displayed every time the config is loaded by stack and serves as a reminder for the user to review the configuration and make any changes if needed.
 The user can delete this message if the generated configuration is acceptable.

 In order for stack to be aware of any custom preprocessors you are using, add their extensions here